-GSJC Volunteers to Pack Bags for Dignity Grows
+GSJC Volunteers to Pack Bags for Dignity Grows (first annual)

 On June 6th, volunteers from Gishrei Shalom packed toiletry bags for those in need in Southington and the greater Hartford area.
 We raised the money to pack 80 bags!